federizer/docs-old/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+This is a work in progress.
+A placeholder page that shows you how to use this template site.
 {{% /pageinfo %}}